Lab Sheet 3

 };

 The above class contains two data items: rollno and score.
-Here rollno is of type int and score is of type float.
+Here rollno is of type int, and score is of type float.

 Member Function

 Member functions are functions that are included within a class.
 In the above example, there are two member functions in the class demo: setdata() and showdata().
 Each function can have one or more statements.
-The functions setdata() and showdata() follow the keyword public which means that they can be accessed from outside the class.
-It is also possible to declare functions within a class and define it elsewhere.
+The functions setdata() and showdata() follow the keyword public, which means that they can be accessed from outside the class.
+It is also possible to declare functions within a class and define them elsewhere.

 The class demo can be used as follows